akthammomani/BitePulse-AI/README.md

 - **OpenCV / FFmpeg** for video -> frames processing.
 - **Streamlit + streamlit-webrtc** for the BitePulse AI web app and real-time webcam ingestion.
 - Matplotlib & Plotly for evaluation plots and in-app visualizations.
-- Pre-trained **BitePulse MS-TCN checkpoint** loaded in the Streamlit app for live intake detection.
+- Pre-trained **BitePulse MediaPipe checkpoint** loaded in the Streamlit app for live intake detection.

 ## **License**